Neighbor Noise Dispute Evidence Guide

 Step 4: Capturing Visual Proof

 Numbers are good, but visuals are better.
-Our tool provides a real-time waveform graph that visualizes the noise structure.
+Our tool provides a real-time history chart and frequency spectrum that help show patterns, peaks, and “what kind” of noise it is.

 Step 5: Compare with "Ambient Silence"